top of page

 Biography

-His video installation, "Scale Drawing" is currently showing at Walker Art Center in The Body Electric exhibition.
-James writes and directs narrative films, makes digital drawings, and designs projections for public spaces.
+His video installation, "Scale Drawing" was recently included in Walker Art Center's in The Body Electric exhibition.
+James writes and directs narrative films

 Finalist 2018 Women's Film and Script Showcase,